 - Budget Hostel: We chose to stay at Hostel 99 due to its convenient location within the walls of Old Town.
 The hostel wasn’t fancy, but it was comfortable and the location was great.
 There are a handful of affordable hostels in Český Krumlov!
 Take a look on Hostelworld.

-- Airbnb: If you want to have a whole place to yourself we recommend this apartment with a cute mezzanine bedroom.
+- VRBO: If you want to have a whole place to yourself we recommend this cute historic apartment with lots of fabulous stonework and outdfoor space.
 It is really homely and perfect for a cozy stay.
+We recommend booking directly through VRBO because it has fewer fees and more flexible cancellation policies than Airbnb – also, we’re not fans of Airbnb’s unethical track record and lax security.

 Psst: Planning a trip to Europe in the winter?
 Czech out these other posts 😉